 FSPA leadership is elected through a prayerful process that involves the entire membership of the congregation.
 Terms of office are four years and members are eligible to serve two terms.
-Currently serving the congregation are Sister Karen Lueck, president, and Sister Helen Elsbernd, vice president.
-They are assisted by three mission councilors: Sisters Catherine Kaiser, Karen Kappell and Julie Tydrich.
+Currently serving the congregation are Sister Eileen McKenzie, president, and Sister Sue Ernster, vice president.
+They are assisted by three mission councilors: Sisters Karen Kappell, Dawn Kutt and Lucy Slinger.
 Working together to foster FSPA life and mission in the church and around the world, the leadership team considers both the welfare of each sister and the corporate good of the congregation.

 Sister Karen Kappell

-An artist in ministry, Sister Karen Kappell serves FSPA as a mission councilor.
+An artist in ministry, Sister Karen Kappell is serving her second four-year term as a FSPA mission councilor.
 She came to that appointment from Marywood Franciscan Spirituality Center, Arbor Vitae, Wisconsin, where she served part time as both resident artist and spiritual director.
-Her education includes both a B.A. in English and art from Silver Lake College in Manitowoc, Wisconsin, and a M.A. in art from the University of Wisconsin-Superior.
+Her education includes both a bachelor’s degree in English and art from Silver Lake College in Manitowoc, Wisconsin, and a master’s degree in art from the University of Wisconsin-Superior.
 After instructing art at Silver Lake, Sister Karen ministered in La Crosse, Wisconsin, first as a campus minister at Viterbo College (now known as Viterbo University) and then as FSPA director of associates.
 She most recently ministered as a studio artist in Manitowish Waters, Wisconsin.